 - For filling, in a small bowl, mix egg, brown sugar, butter, vanilla and salt until blended.
 Add bourbon if using.
 Stir the chopped pecans into the mixture until well blended.

-- Preheat oven to 375°.
-Shape dough into 48 1-in. balls; press evenly onto bottoms and up sides of greased mini muffin cups.
+- Preheat oven to 375F degrees.
+Shape dough into 48 1-inch balls; press evenly onto bottoms and up sides of greased mini muffin cups.